Kingdom of Bavaria: Austro-Prussian War

 In 1864, Maximilian II died early, and his eighteen-year-old son, Ludwig II, became King of Bavaria as tensions between Austria and Prussia escalated steadily.
 Prussian Minister-President Otto von Bismarck, recognizing the immediate likelihood of war, tried to keep Bavaria neutral.
 Ludwig II refused Bismarck's offers and continued Bavaria's alliance with Austria.
 In 1866, the Austro-Prussian War began.
 Bavaria and most of the south German states allied with Austria, but contributed far less to the war against Prussia.

-Prussia quickly defeated the Kingdom of Hanover, then won the Battle of Königgrätz (3 July 1866) against Austria, which was totally defeated by Prussia shortly afterward.
+Prussia quickly defeated the Kingdom of Hanover, then won the Battle of Königgrätz (3 July 1866) against Austria, which sued for peace shortly afterward.
 The states of the German Confederation had not agreed on a common strategy in the war.
 Their separate armies were therefore defeated in succession by Prussia.

-The Bavarian army was defeated in Lower Franconia at the Battle of Kissingen (10 July 1866).
-Prince Karl Theodor of Bavaria took command, but the Bavarians were decisively beaten at Uettingen (26 July 1866).
+The Bavarian Army was defeated in Lower Franconia at the Battle of Kissingen (10 July 1866).
+Prince Karl Theodor of Bavaria took command, but the Bavarians were decisively beaten at Roßbrunn (26 July 1866).

 Austria was defeated, and the German Confederation was dissolved, ending Austria's influence over the lesser German states.
-Bavaria lost Gersfeld, Bad Orb and Kaulsdorf to Prussia; former two became part of the new province of Hesse-Nassau whereas the latter became part of Province of Saxony.
+Bavaria lost Gersfeld, Bad Orb and Kaulsdorf to Prussia; former two became part of the new Province of Hesse-Nassau whereas the latter became part of Province of Saxony.
 From this time, Bavaria steadily progressed into Prussia's sphere of influence.

 Ludwig II and the German Empire

 With Austria's defeat in the Austro-Prussian War, the northern German states quickly unified into the North German Confederation, with the Prussian king leading the state.
-Bavaria's previous inhibitions towards Prussia changed, along with those of many of the south German states, after French emperor Napoleon III began speaking of France's need for "compensation" from its loss in 1814 and included Bavarian-held Palatinate as part of its territorial claims.
+Bavaria's previous inhibitions towards Prussia changed, along with those of many of the south German states, after French Emperor Napoleon III began speaking of France's need for "compensation" from its loss in 1814 and included the Bavarian-held Palatinate as part of its territorial claims.
 Ludwig II joined an alliance with Prussia in 1870 against France, which was seen by Germans as the greatest enemy to a united Germany.
 At the same time, Bavaria increased its political, legal, and trade ties with the North German Confederation.
 In 1870, war erupted between France and Prussia in the Franco-Prussian War.
-The Bavarian Army was sent under the command of the Prussian crown prince against the French army.
+The Bavarian Army was sent under the command of the Prussian Crown Prince Frederick against the French Army.